 Yesterday's game was exhausting.
 While I found it entertaining for the most part, you could just feel the pseudo-tangible fatigue setting in on each pitcher as they labored through their respective innings.
 Though the current use zombie comments are mostly referencing yesterday's conclusion to the Tennis Apocalypse, I fear the real zombies right now may be the Rockies (and us, their

 men fans).
 I wouldn't be surprised at all to see a little less bounce in the step of our team tonight, not because of any lack of motivation, simply because they'll still be stranded emotionally in last night's game somehow.
 Just thinking about it really does remind me of some sort of dreamy, sublime mental prison.
 Hopefully the team does not have to play tired tomorrow, but one thing is for sure, we're going to need Jeff Francis to pitch as much of the game as possible.
-Zombies supposedly have a strong weakness to Angels.
+Zombies supposedly have a strong weakness to Angels and their holy spells.
 Anybody have any cleansing tonics?
 Or an Esuna spell?
 The "key to tonight's game", if I may borrow from my friends at FSN, is to not fall asleep during the game (or go hunting for Brian Fuentes' brains).

 To start things off, a brief nod to the rehab appearance of Taylor Buchholz last night.
 He pitched a clean sixth inning, three contact outs.
 Steve Foster of Inside the Rockies also highlights Tyler Matzek's performance last night.
 For more details on both outings, please see the Pebble Report.